asif-shariar29/Frontend-Projects/Digital Clock/README.md

 - Displays current time in hours, minutes, and seconds.
 - AM/PM format.
 - Displays the current day and date.
-- Responsive design : Only looks good in desktop/laptop.
+- Responsive design : Only for desktop devices.
 - Clean and modern look with a background image.

 ## Technologies Used